macports/macports-webapp/README.md

 docker build -t macports-webapp .
 ```

-After the image has been built or pulled, run it using an an env file that contains environment variables.
+After the image has been built or pulled, run it using an env file that contains environment variables.
 Create a file
 `env` in the root of the project and supply the information as shown in the format below.
 A sample `env` file is
 supplied in the root of the repository: `env.sample`, you may rename it to `env` and insert the values to the variables.